mstcl/hpc_info/README.md

 * STREAM: memory
   * same as IOZONE but uses memory instead
   * bandwidth vs. size affected by cache (L1, L2, L3, RAM)
-  * L1 is the best so we want as much in L1
+  * L1 is the best so we want as much in L1.
+L1 has split instruction and data cache.
+  * L2, L3, and RAM are shared, which can be bottlenecked.

 ## Basic High Performance Linpack guide